Do NHL goalies get hot in the playoffs? A multilevel logistic regression analysis: Data and variables

+{\sf Angle} (in degrees, from 0 to 90) and {\sf Distance} (in feet) are measured based on a line from the shot origin to the midpoint of the crossbar of the goal (see Figure \ref{CST}).
+We only have the absolute value of the {\sf Angle}, that is, the data does not indicate whether the shot is from the left or the right wing.
+Preliminary analysis indicates that the log odds of the save probability is, approximately, a linear function of {\sf Angle} and {\sf Distance}.

-{\sf Game score} indicates whether the goaltender's team is Leading (base case), Tied, or Trailing in the game. {\sf Home} is a binary variable indicating whether the goaltender was playing on home ice or not (base case). {\sf Rebound} is a binary variable indicating whether the shot occurred within 2 seconds of uninterrupted game time of another shot from the same team \autocite{Corsica} or not (base case). {\sf Strength} represents the difference between the number of players from the goaltender's team on the ice and the number of players from the other team on the ice. {\sf Strength} can take values of $+2, +1, 0, -1,$ and $-2$ (base case), and we treat this variable as categorical, to allow for nonlinear effects. {\sf Shot type} denotes the shot type: Backhand (base case), Deflected, Slap, Snap, Tip-in, Wrap-around, or Wrist.
+{\sf Game score} indicates whether the goaltender's team is Leading (base case), Tied, or Trailing in the game. {\sf Home} is a binary variable indicating whether the goaltender is playing on home ice or not (base case).
+We code the {\sf Period} of the game as 1 (base case), 2, 3, Overtime. {\sf Rebound} is a binary variable indicating whether the shot occurs within 2 seconds of uninterrupted game time of another shot from the same team \autocite{Corsica} or not (base case).
+The binary {\sf $>$ 60 shots in the last 4 days} variable (base case: $\leq 60$) is intended to capture goalie fatigue.
+This roughly corresponds to playing two full consecutive games within the preceding four calendar days. {\sf Strength} represents the difference between the number of players from the goaltender's team on the ice and the number of players from the other team on the ice, and takes values of $+$, $0$ (base case), or $-$. {\sf Shot type} denotes the shot type: Backhand (base case), Deflected, Slap, Snap, Tip-in, Wrap-around, or Wrist. {\sf Opponent points percentage} is the opponent team's regular season percentage of points earned, and we use it to control for the quality of the opponent team. {\sf Round} is the playoff round: 1 (base case), 2, 3, or 4, which correspond to the first rounds, semi-conference finals, conference finals, and finals.
+We note that the values of {\sf Home}, {\sf Opponent points percentage}, and {\sf Round} remain constant during the game to which shot $i$ of group $j$ belongs.

-The numerical specification for {\sf Position} is based on a line from the shot origin to the midpoint of the crossbar of the goal.
-We use $d$ (distance) for the length in feet of this line and $\alpha$ for the angle that this line makes with a line connecting the midpoints of the crossbars of the two goals (Figure \ref{CST}a).
-A limitation of this specification is that the save probability could depend on $d$ and $\alpha$ in a highly nonlinear manner.
-Rather than introduce nonlinear terms, we also investigate a categorical specification, which we describe next.

-For the categorical specification of {\sf Position}, we divide the ice surface into three regions: Top, Slot, and Corner (base case) (Figure 1(b)), and categorize each shot based on the region from which the shot originated.
-We expect the save probability to be lower for shots from the Slot region than from the Top or Corner regions.

-A limitation of both specifications for {\sf Position} is that we do not have data on whether the shot originated from the left or right side of the ice.